 - Gate opener

 3. Gate intercoms that work with a cellphone

-96% of Americans own a cellphone — which is a strong indicator that it’s time to ditch your gate intercom with in-unit hardware and replace it with a system that residents can use with their cellphones.
+96% of Americans own a cellphone — which means it’s time to ditch your gate intercom with in-unit hardware and replace it with a system that residents can use with their cell phones.

 What’s more, 81% of Americans own a smartphone.
-As smartphone ownership continues to grow, the best choice is a gate intercom system optimized for smartphone use.
-We recommend choosing a smart video gate intercom that lets residents operate the intercom with a mobile app on their smartphones.
+As smartphone ownership continues to grow, the best choice is an intercom with a smartphone gate opener.
+Choose an intercom that lets residents open the gate with a smartphone.

-A smart video intercom installed at your gate lets residents:
+A smart video intercom for gate lets tenants:

-- Remotely grant property access for service providers, like dog walkers and house cleaners
+- Remotely grant property access for service providers, like dog walkers, cleaners, and maintenance workers

-- See who is at the gate before granting property access
+- See who’s at the gate before granting property access

 Gate intercoms with a mobile app reduce car stacking by: